 To pause and reflect so that our forward motion may be filled with intention.

-The more Shadow Work I practice, the more I realize the key to deep, profound healing requires me to become my own ally.
+The more Shadow Work I practice & teach, the more I realize the key to deep healing requires us to become our own allies.

 So let's celebrate the darkness just as much as we welcome the return of the sun's radiance, because we need both.